Looking for inspiration? Our winners from 2017 offer lots of great ideas for researching, campaigning and presenting their One Good Ideas.

 About the campaign

 The Fooderinos project is all about food miles.
 The team learned all about where the food in our supermarkets come from.
 They focused on fruit and veg that can be grown in Ireland which we still import from abroad.
-For example, carrots from Ireland and Spain both found in the same supermarket with over two thousand kilometers in travel distance between them.
+For example, carrots from Ireland and Spain both found in the same supermarket with over two thousand kilometres in travel distance between them.

 The Fooderinos shared their message in a number of clever ways including colouring competitions based around their mascot Barry Broccoli.
 One member of the team has coded a game on Scratch to educate people on food miles.
 They have also been interviewed on Shannonside Radio where they performed their self-penned rap about food miles.